kotolex/surrealist/README.md

 `

 ## Threads and thread-safety ##
-This library was made for using in multithreaded environments, just remember some rules of thumb:
+This library was made for using in multithreading environments, remember some rules of thumb:
  - if you work with only one server of SurrealDB, you need only one Surreal object
  - one Connection object represents exactly one connection (websocket or http) with DB
  - it is OK to use connection in different threads, but it can be your bottleneck, as there is only one connection to DB
  - with many queries and high load, you should consider using more than one connection, but not too many of them.
 The number of connections equal to the number of CPU-cores is the best choice
- - do not forget to properly close connections
+ - remember to properly close connections

 ## Recursion and JSON in Python ##
 SurrealDb has _"no limit to the depth of any nested objects or values within"_, but in Python we have a recursion limit and